 Visiting another World Heritage Site

 A visit to Si Satchanalai historical park is on my agenda today.
 Si Satchanalai is located 80 km above Sukhothai.
 Both are Unesco World Heritage Sites.
 The owner of my guesthouse drives me together with a French couple to the bus station.
-She provides all the information I need to reach my destination; where to buy my ticket, which platform the bus leaves, and how to return.
+She provides all the information I need to reach my destination, buy my ticket, which platform the bus leaves, and how to return.
 That makes traveling in Thailand even more comfortable than it already is.

 Almost on the wrong bus thanks to a Buddhist monk

-While waiting for the bus to arrive, a Buddhist monk looks at my ticket and shows a bus that I should board.
+While waiting for the bus to arrive, a Buddhist monk looks at my ticket and shows me a bus that I should board.
 Fortunately, someone from the bus station staff intervenes.
 I purchased a ticket for an AC (air-conditioned) bus, the one the monk pointed out to me is a local, third class bus.
 A little later, my vehicle arrives, which the monk also enters.
 The journey takes approximately one hour.
 By the time we are almost at our destination, I start to pay attention to signs announcing Si Satchanalai historical park.

 Dropped off at the second entrance of Si Satchanalai historical park